-To supply finished components, Fly Forge also provides our clients with value-added surface treatment services for their steel forgings.
+To supply finished components, CFS Forge also provides our clients with value-added surface treatment services for their steel forgings.
 Blow are the common methods of surface treatment in our company.

 Color painting is the most popular surface treatment method for different colors requirement.
 We can paint any color after shot blasting for steel forgings according to the colour palette or color chart (such as RAL 7016).
 If the steel forgings will be machined, then painting is usually operated before machining in case the machining surface will be effected.

 Powder coating is another surface treatment way for colors.
 Comparing with painting, it does less harm to the environment.
 But powder coating costs more than paiting.
 Also, the surface of steel forgings looks much better.

 Galvanization is the process of applying a protective zinc coating to steel forging, to prevent rusting.
 The most common method is hot-dip galvanizing, in which parts are submerged in a bath of molten zinc.
 There are two types of zinc used, one is trivalent zinc and the other is hexavalent zinc.
 Trivalent zinc is environmental, but cost more than hexavalent zinc.
 And hexavalent will do harm to the environment.
 So almost all the overseas customers prefer trivalent zinc for their high sense on environment.

 Black oxide or blackening is a conversion coating for steel forgings.
 It is used to add mild corrosion resistance, for appearance and to minimize light reflection.
 To achieve maximal corrosion resistance the black oxide must be impregnated with oil or wax.
 The obvious advantages over other coatings is its minimal buildup.
 After black oxidization,the surface of steel forgings will look smooth and glossy.
 We will see an anti-rust layer,which is helpful to longer the lifetime of products.